yenhuanli/yenhuanli.github.io/source/_posts/2017-04-12-super-martingale.markdown

 1. Forecaster announces $p_n \in [ 0, 1 ]$.
 2. Reality announces $y_n \in \lbrace 0, 1 \rbrace$.

+Weather forecasting is an instance of this protocol.
 One can associate $y_n = 1$ to a rainy day; then $p_n$ dentoes Forecaster's estimate of the probability that a rainy day will happen.

 Let $\kappa$ be a kernel on $[ 0, 1 ]$.